wrapperband/PrivateBlockchainAddress/README.md

 Task management : Trello (not implemented)

+Finance : Volunteer & Feathercoin or other Coin Bounties (not implemented)

 Example work-flow :
  Using Github : On GNU/Linux :
 > Join Github, install Git